Florida Child Care Professional Credential (FCCPC)

 - 5-Hour DCF Emergent Literacy Course

-- Employed in a licensed child care setting working with children 5 years or younger (preferably birth-3 years of age) - volunteering is not accepted.
+- Employed in a licensed child care setting or a licensed family child care home working with children 5 years or younger (preferably birth-3 years of age) - volunteering is not accepted.

 - 18 years of age or older